Thaeimos/gcp-miniature-goggles/README.md

 Include areas you believe need improvement / could be improved.
 Also add TODOs for future development.

 Room for improvement:
+- Restrict API creation on the start and put it in Terraform
 - Terraform IaC
+    - Improve way to auto configure bucket for state
+    - Usage for terraform.tfvars?
+    - PubSub permissions in README?
 - Makefiles
+- Show data for web services in a Grafana

 ## Acknowledgements